sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

 To achieve more rapid, reliable releases, and higher levels of availability, velocity, and reliability of the **Cloud Infrastructure**, the key actions need to be executed to imp
 **Close collaboration** with developers, operations teams, information security, procurement, and finance.
-This will assist in identifily and resolve any concerns or conflicts to substantial changes in adopting cloud-native processes and practices.
+This will assist to identify and resolve any concerns or conflicts to substantial changes in adopting cloud-native processes and practices.

 **Adopting Infrastructure-as-code** .This allows Infrastructure configuration to run version control, and developers can provision environments, make configuration changes, and execute deployments through an automated mechanism.
 Additional, consider the requirements to be assessed such as the engineering effort and process change, including changing policies for implementing information security controls.